 - Exercising – exercising on a regular basis is as important for adults as it is for kids.
 Regular exercise can reduce the emergence of cold and flu by boosting infection-fighting cells in the body.

 - A healthy diet – encouraging your kids to consume healthy foods is very important, not only for a proper weight and for their development, but also to reduce the incidence of illnesses.
 Boost your child’s immune system by including plenty of vegetables and fruits in his or her diet.
-Yogurt with active cultures is often suggested to build their defenses, and lots of vitamins C and D derived from broccoli, oranges, tuna and cereals, among others, are recommended.
+Yogurt with active cultures is often suggested to build their defences, and lots of vitamins C and D derived from broccoli, oranges, tuna and cereals, among others, are recommended.

-- Kids’ vitamins – if your child is not consuming certain foods that nourish him/her with the recommended vitamins and nutrients, it is a good idea to encourage them to take vitamins for kids.
+- Kids’ vitamins – if your child is not consuming certain foods that nourish him with the recommended vitamins and nutrients, it is a good idea to encourage them to take vitamins for kids.
 Such vitamins will include the right amounts and types of vitamins and minerals for your child, and some will focus on those that are hard to get from food sources.